ninsuo/symfony-quickstart/README.md

 - project already implements 403, 404, 500 and generic error pages
 - CRUD generator generates bootstrap-ready and translated views
 - Flash messages are automatically rendered in the base layout
-- noCaptcha is implemented to protect your registration/login forms
+- noCaptcha is implemented to protect your registration form

 ## License